Device Not Migrated, Partial or Ambiguous Match: Fix Guide

 - Perform regular system maintenance, including disk cleanup and defragmentation

-In some cases, you might need to reset your Windows 10 admin password to ensure you have full access to make necessary changes.
+In some cases, you might need to reset your Windows 10 admin password on your own machine to ensure you have full administrative access before making the deeper system changes described above.

-If you’ve tried all the above solutions and the error persists, it may be time to seek professional assistance.
+If you’ve tried all the above solutions and the error persists, professional help may be your next stop.
 This is especially true if:

 - The error affects multiple devices